-HMDA allows regulators and the public to determine whether lenders are serving the housing needs of their communities in an equitable manner.
-The law also aims to identify lending patterns that could be discriminatory, and provides public officials with information on mortgage lending in their communities so they can make better policy and budgetary decisions.
+HMDA allows regulators and the public to determine whether lenders are serving the housing needs of their communities equitably.
+The law also aims to identify lending patterns that could be discriminatory and provides public officials with information on mortgage lending in their communities so they can make better policy and budgetary decisions.

-Today, HMDA is enforced by the Consumer Finance Protection Bureau (CFPB).
+Today, the Consumer Financial Protection Bureau (CFPB) enforces HMDA.

 What is included in HMDA reporting?

-Among the components included in HDMA reporting are a mortgage applicant’s ethnicity, race, gender and income.
-“For each record, you can learn about the loan, the property characteristics, the applicant demographics and the lender,” Maxwell says.
+Among the components included in HMDA reporting are a mortgage applicant’s ethnicity, race, gender and income.
+“For each record, you can learn about the loan, the property characteristics, the applicant demographics and the lender,” says Maxwell.

-For example, you can determine if a borrower received a mortgage or if they were denied, didn’t complete the application or something else happened to prevent the loan from being originated.
+For example, you can determine if a borrower received a mortgage or if they were denied, if they didn’t complete the application or if something else happened to prevent the loan from being originated.

-Loan-specific pricing and fee information, including negative spreads, as well as details on loan features like balloon payments and negative amortization features, are also reported.
+Loan-specific pricing and fee information, including negative spreads, are also reported, as well as details on loan features like balloon payments and negative amortization features.
 The data further includes details about preapprovals and loans sold from one institution to another.

-Some data are excluded from public reporting to safeguard an applicant’s privacy, such as the applicant’s name, dates of the application and actions taken, property address and credit score.
+Some data are excluded from public reporting to safeguard an applicant’s privacy, such as the applicant’s name and credit score, the application date and actions taken.
 Additional fields, including exact loan amount, age, debt-to-income (DTI) ratio and property value, are modified into ranges for this same reason.

 Why HMDA reporting is important